matey97/TugTestSmartphone/README.md

 The only restriction is that the models have to include metadata and the **labels for the output layer** as an [associated file](https://www.tensorflow.org/lite/models/convert/metadata#pack_the_associated_files).
 Check the requirements in [@awarns/ml-kit](https://github.com/GeoTecINIT/awarns-framework/blob/main/packages/ml-kit/).

+> [!NOTE]
-> **Note:** it's important that in the associated file, the activity labels must have the following names:
+> It's important that in the associated file, the activity labels must have the following names:
 > SIT, STANDING, WALKING, TURNING and SITTING.
 >
 > The importance of the labels file is to map the i<sub>th</sub> output of the model with the i<sub>th</sub> label.